• Primary (Year 3-6) Maths and Science

 Very near the completion of my degree, I knew I would enjoy tutoring more than formal teaching.
 It would crush me for somebody to fall behind in a class of twenty+ students.
 Good teachers make every bit of difference and it is because I understand what it is like to learn in a particularly way that I would necessarily and happily cater for one-to-one teaching.

 Helping a student to untap their full potential is something that gives me great pleasure.
 I understand from my own history that every individual learns in a unique way, and once I have gotten to know a student, I utilise their ideal method of learning in order to make the best use of our time and to accelerate their understanding of their subject of choice.
 This also greatly aids in increasing a student's confidence in their own ability; which I have found is as important a factor as any when communicating new information with the goal for long-term retention.
 My enthusiasm is only paralleled by my dedication to see a student succeed, and I work together with my students to ensure they are both comfortable, and enjoying the teaching that I provide.

 Tutoring is my method of giving something back, after all the assistance I have found on my own journey.

 What I do when I am not tutoring

 I do a considerable amount of singing in my life outside tutoring; something I have done for as long as I can remember.
-This includes performances both locally and nationally with my band and musicians I have met in all areas of my life.
+This includes performances locally and in churches nationally.